 The Vivobarefoot Primus Lite III shoe can be your long-time helper for your kettlebell workout session due to its high durability.

 Speaking of comfort, this shoe comes with enough flexibility and ultra breathability which ensures cool feet and stress-free feet after completing kettlebell training.
-The mesh upper allows enough air to flow and helps to maintain natural feet shape during a workout.
+The mesh upper allows enough air to flow and helps to maintain a natural feet shape during a workout.

 Plus, this lightweight shoe is made of recycled material making it an environmentally friendly shoe.
 The lacing system of this shoe is not standard and becomes untied quite often.